-Nature Picture Books that Support Mathematical Thinking
+Nature Picture Books for Mathematical Thinking

 Lizann Flatt has developed a series of nature picture books that are suitable for teaching number sense, patterns and shapes in the context of the natural world.
 Each book in her series covers one season of the year, which also ties in nicely with observing seasonal change, and is suitable for the early primary grades.